FirefoxMetzger/async-tamer/README.md

     with AsyncScope() as batch:
         for _ in range(6):
             fake_request(throttle, _async_scope=batch)
-    # wait for all requests to finish.
+    # <-- wait for all requests to finish
-# cancel the rate limiter and wait for it to shut down
+# <-- cancel the rate limiter

 # Output
 # ------